Stepan Bandera: World War II

+Before the independence proclamation of 30 June 1941, Bandera oversaw the formation of so-called "Mobile Groups" (мобільні групи), which were small (5–15 members) groups of OUN-B members who would travel from General Government to Western Ukraine and, after a German advance to Eastern Ukraine, encourage support for the OUN-B and establish local authorities run by OUN-B activists.
+In total, approximately 7,000 people participated in these mobile groups, and they found followers among a wide circle of intellectuals, such as Ivan Bahriany, Vasyl Barka, Hryhorii Vashchenko and many others.

-In the spring of 1941, Bandera held meetings with the heads of Germany's intelligence, regarding the formation of "Nachtigall" and "Roland" Battalions.
+In spring 1941, Bandera held meetings with the heads of Germany's intelligence, regarding the formation of "Nachtigall" and "Roland" Battalions.
 In the spring of that year, the OUN received 2.5 million marks for subversive activities inside the Soviet Union.
-Gestapo and Abwehr officials protected Bandera's followers, as both organizations intended to use them for their own purposes.
+Gestapo and Abwehr officials protected Bandera's followers, as both organisations intended to use them for their own purposes.

-On June 23, 1941, one day after the German attack on the Soviet Union, Bandera sent a letter to Hitler arguing the case for an independent Ukraine.
-On 30 June 1941, with the arrival of Nazi troops in Ukraine, Bandera and the OUN-B unilaterally declared an independent Ukrainian state ("Act of Renewal of Ukrainian Statehood").
-The proclamation pledged a cooperation of the new Ukrainian state with Nazi Germany under the leadership of Hitler with a closing note "Glory to the heroic German army and its Führer, Adolf Hitler".
+On 30 June 1941, with the arrival of Nazi troops in Ukraine, the OUN-B unilaterally declared an independent Ukrainian state ("Act of Renewal of Ukrainian Statehood").
+The proclamation pledged a cooperation of the new Ukrainian state with Nazi Germany under the leadership of Hitler.
 The declaration was accompanied by violent pogroms.
+There is no evidence that Bandera actively supported or participated in the Lviv pogroms or acts of violence against Jewish and Polish civilians, but he was well informed about the violence and was "unable or unwilling to instruct Ukrainian nationalist military troops (as Nachtigall, Roland and UPA) to protect vulnerable minorities under their control".
+As German historian Olaf Glöckner writes, Bandera "failed to manage this problem (ethnic and anti-Semitic hatred) inside his forces, just like Symon Petljura failed 25 years before him."

-Bandera's expectation that the Nazi regime would post facto recognize an independent fascist Ukraine as an Axis ally proved to be wrong.
-The Germans also barred Bandera from moving to newly conquered Lviv, limiting his residency to occupied Cracow.
-On 5 July, Bandera was placed under house arrest and later, as an honorary inmate in a Berlin prison.
-On 12 July, the prime minister of the newly formed Ukrainian National Government, Yaroslav Stetsko, was also arrested and taken to Berlin.
+OUN(b) leaders' expectation that the Nazi regime would post-factum recognize an independent fascist Ukraine as an Axis ally proved to be wrong.
+German authorities requested that the declaration be withdrawn, but Stetsko and Bandera refused.
+The Germans barred Bandera from moving to newly conquered Lviv, limiting his residency to occupied Kraków.
+On 5 July, Bandera was brought to Berlin, where he was placed in honourable captivity.
+On 12 July, the prime minister of the newly formed Ukrainian National Government, Yaroslav Stetsko, was arrested and taken to Berlin.
 Although released from custody on 14 July, both were required to stay in Berlin.
+Bandera was free to move around the city, but could not leave it.
 The Germans closed OUN-B offices in Berlin and Vienna, and on 15 September 1941 Bandera and leading OUN members were arrested by the Gestapo.